WATCH: Ryan howler gifts Julian Alvarez goal for Argentina against Australia at World Cup 2022

 The pressure from Argentina was too much for Australia 😳 pic.twitter.com/t73XO5fopL— FOX Soccer (@FOXSoccer) December 3, 2022

 THE BIGGER PICTURE: Alvarez's goal left Australia with a mountain to climb.
 Argentina had gone ahead through Lionel Messi's first World Cup knockout goal and had dominated proceedings.
-Alvarez's second just before the hour mark put Lionel Scaloni's side in complete charge of the game.
+Alvarez's second just before the hour mark put Lionel Scaloni's side in charge of the game, and while Australia did score late, it was merely a consolation.

 WHAT NEXT?
-The winners of the match go on to face the Netherlands in the quarter-finals.
+Argentina go on to face the Netherlands in the quarter-finals.

 Editors' Picks